open-mmlab/Amphion/egs/datasets/README.md

 The downloading link and the file structure tree of each dataset is displayed as follows.

-When using Docker to run Amphion, mount the dataset to the container is necessary after downloading.
+> **Note:** When using Docker to run Amphion, mount the dataset to the container is necessary after downloading.
 Check [Mount dataset in Docker container](./docker.md) for more details.

 ## AudioCaps